UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 ### Split idempotent maps are quasicoherently idempotent

 This is Lemma 3.6 in {{#cite Shu17}}.
-We follow a more direct route as we have already shown that quasicoherent idempotents are closed under homotopy.

-**Proof.** We have already seen that inclusion-retraction composites are quasicoherently idempotent, and since every split idempotent is homotopic to an inclusion-retraction composite we are done.
+**Proof.** Inclusion-retraction composites are quasicoherently idempotent, so since quasicoherently idempotent maps are closed under homotopy we are done.

 ```agda
 module _